mavryk-network/mavryk-protocol/docs/user/client-configuration.rst

 A subset of these aspects can be customized by specifying parameters in a **configuration file** for the client.
 These include, for example:

-- the address and port of a Tezos node to connect to, as an RPC endpoint (by default, the local node)
+- the address and port of a Mavryk node to connect to, as an RPC endpoint (by default, the local node)
 - the directory where the client stores data
 - the number of confirmation blocks needed before an operation is considered included
 - the files defining bootstrap accounts and protocol constants, when running in :doc:`mockup mode <./mockup>`.